-Fire alarm circuit is a part of the security systems which helps in detecting or preventing essential damages in shopping malls, flat houses, shops, offices and many more
+A fire alarm circuit is a part of the security system which helps in detecting or preventing essential damages in shopping malls, flat houses, shops, offices and many more

 There are many types of a small fire alarm that exists like LM358 alarm, NE555 timer alarm, LM341 alarm, transistor type alarm, and few more, in this project I will going to use the LM358 op-amp ic.
 I will also show you the detailed circuit schematic, circuit connections, circuit working, video tutorials, and also its applications.